wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

     * [Windows Driver for BRCM943602BAED](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1): To get DW1830 working in Windows.
     * [Windows Driver for Asus USB-AC53](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/Softwares/ASUS_USB-AC53-Nano/Realtek-A1600_Comfast%20810-ASUS_AC53.zip): If you are using a ASUS usb wifi adapter, also make sure to download this.
     * These cards are not natively supported by Microsoft so download it before you swap out your wireless card.
-* [Kinivo BTD-400 Bluetooth 4.0 Low Energy USB Adapter](https://www.amazon.com/Kinivo-BTD-400-Bluetooth-4-0-USB/dp/B007Q45EF4/ref=sr_1_fkmrnull_3?keywords=kinivo+bluetooth+dongle&qid=1555648213&s=gateway&sr=8-3-fkmrnull): This is the BlueTooth adapter I use before I got internal BT working.
-Read more about the internal BT [here](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD).This USB adapter works well with Airpods 2, but you can always use other compatible ones.
-Just here if you just want to buy a cheap and working BT for nobrainers.
-It's BT4.0, because it is cheap and not many BT5.0 dongle exist in the market yet.

 ##### Issue Report
 * We welcome people to submit issue and report them!
 This will help all of us to figure out what can be done to the laptop.
 Please file a issue in the **Issues** module.